syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Customize selected item opacity

-You can set opacity to the selected item using below selector.
+Set the opacity to the selected item using the following selector.

 {% highlight cshtml %}